clowdhaus/eksnode/eksami-gen/README.md

 # eksami-gen

-Script-like crate for generating files used by `eksami`
+Script-like crate for generating files used by `eksami` or image creation process

 ## Usage